rdkit/mmpdb/README.md

 ### Distributed fragmentation generation

+NOTE: This method can also be used to process larger data sets on a single machine because the `mmpdb merge` step uses less memory than the `mmpdb index`.

 The `fragment` command supports multi-processing with the `-j` flag, which scales to about 4 or 8 processors.
 For larger data sets you can break the SMILES dataset into multiple files, fragment each file indepenently, then